Skip to Main Content

 Driskell joined the St. Mary Parish Sheriff’s Office in 1990 at the parish jail.
 Since then, he has worked his way up through the ranks being promoted to supervisor in each division he was assigned; the St. Mary Parish Law Enforcement Center, Uniformed Patrol Section, Narcotics Section, and Criminal Investigation Section.

 On January 8, 2018, Driskell was promoted to Chief Deputy.
-He is responsible for supervising personnel and managing the overall daily operations of the agency and assists Sheriff Smith by promoting overall agency efficiency.
+He was responsible for supervising personnel and managing the overall daily operations of the agency and assisted Sheriff Smith by promoting overall agency efficiency.

 John Kahl